datacarpentry/cloud-genomics/episodes/03-verifying-instance.md

   ~~~
   {: .output}

-  Under the column 'Mounted on row' that has `/` as the value shows the value for the main disk
+  Under the column 'Mounted on' row that has `/` as the value shows the value for the main disk

 - `cat /proc/cpuinfo` - shows detail information on how many processors (CPUs) the machine has